questdb/questdb-quickstart/loading_and_querying_data.md

 Go to the url of the web console, which runs on port 9000.
 If you are running this on your machine, it should be running at http://localhost:9000

 You will see some icons at the left bar.
 Choose the one with an arrow pointing up.
 When you hover it will read "import".
-Click to browse or drag the provided demo file `trips.csv` at the (root of this repository)[./trips.csv].
+Click to browse or drag the provided demo file `trips.csv` at the [root of this repository](./trips.csv).
 After a few seconds, your file should be loaded.

 Go back to the web console main screen by clicking the `</>` icon on the left menu bar.